Climate activist Greta Thunberg is Time' 2019 person of the year - Journal du Cameroun

-Greta Thunberg, the Swedish teenager who became the voice of conscience for a generation facing the climate change emergency, was announced Wednesday as Time magazine’s 2019 Person of the Year.
+Greta Thunberg, the Swedish teenager who became the voice of conscience for a generation facing the climate change emergency, was named Wednesday as Time magazine’s 2019 Person of the Year.

-The 16-year-old first hit the headlines for her solo strike against global warming outside Sweden’s parliament last year.
+The 16-year-old first made headlines with her solo strike against global warming outside Sweden’s parliament in August 2018.

 “We can’t just continue living as if there was no tomorrow, because there is a tomorrow.
 That is all we are saying,” Thunberg told Time.